djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - Sometimes you can use tests proposed in [existing publications](https://github.com/igfuw/libmpdataxx/tree/master/tests/mp3_paper_2018_JCP)

-- Sometimes you are left with regresion testing against your [own published results](https://github.com/igfuw/libmpdataxx#3-to-reproduce-all-results-from-the-gmd-paper)
+- Sometimes you are left with regression testing against your [own published results](https://github.com/igfuw/libmpdataxx#3-to-reproduce-all-results-from-the-gmd-paper)
-  (But wouldn't it be nice to be able to automatically generate all your previousely published plots and results?)
+  (But wouldn't it be nice to be able to automatically generate all your previously published plots and results?)

   &nbsp;